 Bringing in more customers through better functionality and growth into new verticals, Amazon used the growth that resulted to bring in more suppliers, who began to see Amazon as the best way to reach a global customer base and increase their revenues.

 In 2005, Amazon used its newfound capabilities in shipping and logistics to start its Prime program, offering free 2-day shipping inside the contiguous United States for an annual price of $79.
 Prime made Amazon delivery faster than virtually any other e-commerce outlet, and created an inflection point in the company’s growth.
-As of 2019, membership in the Prime program is at about 103M in the United States.
+As of April 2021, membership in the Prime program is over 200M worldwide.